yugawa33/ethereum/README.md

 After install the Ethereum client, If you just want to launch your private chain as yourself and not to connect to other node.
 More information about as [Command Line Options](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options).
 In the parameter of --networkid value is Network identifier (integer, 0=Olympic, 1=Frontier, 2=Morden) (default: 1), you can choose any value as your private network.
-We choose '104'+'971' as 'chain create at chinese year'+'NCCU department code'.
+We choose our network id '104'+'971' as 'chain create at chinese year'+'NCCU department code'.
 Now you can run the geth instance as the scipt below:

 ```